apache/incubator-spot/spot-ml/INSTALL.md

 Install and configure spot-ml as a part of the Spot project, per the instruction at [the Spot wiki].

-The spot-ml routines must be built into a jar stored at `target/scala-2.10/spot-ml-assembly-1.1.jar` on the master node.
+The spot-ml routines must be built into a jar stored at `target/scala-2.10/spot-ml-assembly-1.1.jar` on the ML node.
 This requires Scala 2.10 or later to be installed on the system building the jar.
 To build the jar, from the top-level of the spot-ml repo, execute the command `sbt assembly`.

 Names and language that we will use from the configuration variables for Spot (that are set in the file [spot.conf])